Structural constraints to compare phenomenal experience: The partial ordered experiential structure

 \subsection{Experiential comparison}

+The comparison of experiences can be done either among global states of consciousness (e.g. deep sleep, dream sleep, awake, etc) or among experiences within a global state (e.g. taste of wine, listening to a melody).
+The notion of \textit{levels of consciousness} requires the existence of distinguishable global states of consciousness and eventually, the existence of a graded and quantifiable scale of conscious experience (i.e. there are higher and lower levels), allowing the comparison between states.
+The notion of \textit{content of consciousness} assumes combinations of experiential aspects to account for qualitative dimensions of experience within levels \cite{Tsuchiya2024}.
+These two theoretical distinctions help us to study the variability among subjective experiences within and across individuals in several conditions.

-We start by assuming layers of experiences are comparable, quantitatively, and see how far we can get with such an assumption.
-Indeed, this assumption may look trivial to some researchers, since, for example in humans, some experiences look more complex or richer than others.
+As commonly assumed in mainstream consciousness science, we start by assuming experiences are quantifiable and comparable \cite{Bayne2024,Bayne2016}, and see how far we can get with such an assumption.
 The taste of wine may require distinctions among several flavours and textures, while the taste of salt does not.
-In terms of supposed levels of conscious experience, it seems that minimal states of consciousness are lower than fully awake subjects.
-These two examples, indeed, correspond to different cases of experiential comparison.
-The first corresponds to the comparison among phenomenal contents of experience, while the second is about comparing levels of consciousness.
+In terms of supposed levels of conscious experience, it seems that minimal states of consciousness are lower than those of fully awake subjects.
+These two examples correspond to different cases of experiential comparison.
+The first corresponds to the comparison among contents of experience, while the second is about comparing levels of consciousness.

-Our model intends to integrate both notions in the same mathematical structure.
-For that, we exploit a partial order structure of a given chain of layers.
-This order is already present in the two experiential operations $\odot$ and $\otimes$.
-For example, given two multilayers $G\otimes H\otimes K$ and $G\odot H\otimes K$ both $\in \mathcal{G}^{\otimes C}$, our mathematical structure imposes that $G\odot H\otimes K$ is over $G\otimes H\otimes K$, in the sense of being able to experience more aspects in a combined manner.
-In this case, the $\odot$ operation transfers its priority to any given chain of layers.
+Our model integrates both notions in the same mathematical structure.
+A partial order structure of a given chain of layers arises from the asymmetry already present in the two experiential operations $\odot$ and $\otimes$.
+For example, given two multi-layers $G\otimes H\otimes K$ and $G\odot H\otimes K$ both $\in \mathcal{G}^{\otimes C}$, our mathematical structure imposes that $G\odot H\otimes K$ is over $G\otimes H\otimes K$, in the sense of being able to experience more aspects in a combined manner.
+In this case, the $\odot$ operation transfers its priority to any given chain of layers of experience.